MitchForest/snapbet/.pm/planning_docs/features.md

 ---

-This comprehensive feature specification covers every aspect of SnapFade, from core functionality to future RAG enhancements.
+This comprehensive feature specification covers every aspect of SnapBet, from core functionality to future RAG enhancements.
 Each feature is detailed with requirements, user flows, edge cases, and technical considerations.